plum-umd/checkedc-clang/clang/docs/checkedc/3C/INSTALL.md

 - Pass `-DLLVM_OPTIMIZED_TABLEGEN=ON`.

+- Pass `-DLLVM_APPEND_VC_REV=OFF` to turn off embedding of your Git head commit ID in the executables and thus avoid the need to re-link all of them every time the commit ID changes.

 (The reference for improving build performance is [this LLVM page](https://www.llvm.org/docs/GettingStarted.html#common-problems), but we have attempted to describe the most promising options here.)